ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 which in turn share them with CT auditors.

-In STH Pollination, HTTPS clients use HTTPS servers as STH pools sharing STH's with connecting clients in the hope that they will find their way to auditors and monitors.
+In STH Pollination, HTTPS clients use HTTPS servers as STH pools sharing STHs with connecting clients in the hope that STHs will find their way to auditors and monitors.

-HTTPS clients in a Trusted Auditor Relationship share SCTs and STHs with trusted auditing or monitoring entities directly with expectations of privacy sensitive data being handled according to whatever privacy policy agreed on between client and trusted party.
+HTTPS clients in a Trusted Auditor Relationship share SCTs and STHs with trusted auditor or monitors directly with expectations of privacy sensitive data being handled according to whatever privacy policy agreed on between client and trusted party.

 --- middle